Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

+Where $ \boldsymbol{\Sigma} $ is the covariance matrix and $ \det(\cdot) $ denotes the determinant.
+Substituting the equation \eqref{eq:Gaussian-entropy} into equation \eqref{eq:MI-diff-entropy}, we obtain the analytical expression for the mutual information between Gaussian distributed variables:

-Combining the classical Information Bottleneck (IB) principle, the optimization objective aims to minimize the mutual information \( \mathbb{I}(Z; X) \) between the latent representation \( z \) and the input \( x \), while maximizing the mutual information \( \mathbb{I}(Z; Y) \) between \( z \) and the output \( y \).
-The objective function can be expressed as:
+By combining the classical Information Bottleneck principle, the optimization goal is to minimize the mutual information between the latent representation $ z $ and the input $ x $, while maximizing the mutual information between $ z $ and fused modality representation $ f_m $.
+The compression function in this work can be expressed as:

-where \( \beta_m \) is the compression factor for each modality, reflecting the modality's contribution.
-By introducing the asymmetric compression mechanism, modalities with higher contribution are assigned lower compression strength, while modalities with lower contribution undergo stronger compression.
+Where $ \beta_m $ is the compression factor for each modality, reflecting the modality's contribution.
+By introducing the asymmetric compression mechanism, higher-contribution modalities are assigned lower compression strength, while lower-contribution modalities undergo stronger compression.

-Next, using variational inference, we optimize the information bottleneck objective by introducing the variational posterior \( q_{\phi_m} \).
-In the variational inference framework, the true posterior distribution cannot be directly computed, so we approximate it by minimizing the variational lower bound.
-Specifically, based on the derivation of the log-likelihood, we introduce a logarithmic domain to the objective function, resulting in the following AIB objective:

-This objective function implements asymmetric compression between modalities, adjusting the compression strength of each modality's information channel according to its contribution.
+To ensure that the compressed features $ c_m $ maintain or enhance their original predictive utility, we introduce a marginal contribution alignment term.
+Using the marginal contribution $ \phi(\cdot) $, we constrain the marginal contribution $ \phi(c_m) $ of the compressed features to be close to the marginal contribution $ \phi(m) $ of the original features:

+The calculation of $ \phi(c_m) $ is the same as that of $ \phi(m) $, but with the fusion model's input replaced by the compressed features $ c_m $.
+This loss term prevents the compression process from destroying the unique information critical to the task.

+Here, $ \phi(c_m) $ is the marginal contribution of the compressed features $ c_m $, and $ \phi(m) $ is the marginal contribution of the original features $ m $.
+To simplify the calculation, we define $ \text{det}_{\text{con}} = \phi(c_m) / \phi(m) $.
+In this way, the loss function is adjusted according to the ratio of the contributions between the compressed and original features, ensuring that the model does not lose important task-related information during compression.

-To further optimize the multimodal learning process, we propose the CGAL (Contribution-Guided Asymmetric Learning) framework, which unifies the considerations of inter-modality information constraints, fusion effectiveness, and unimodal performance into one framework.
+To further optimize the multimodal learning process, we propose the CAL framework, which unifies the constraints of inter-modality information, fusion effectiveness, and unimodal performance within a single framework.
 The final optimization objective is: